The way we speak can have a big impact on our lives.

 When we say a word, we use our tongue, jaw, lips, and palate in order to make the sounds of speech.

-Sometimes we’ll use different articulation in different settings, for instance in a formal meeting you might say “We are not going to meet the targets this year”, whereas if you are at home and need milk you may say “I’m just gonna pop out to the store”.
+For instance in a formal meeting you might say “We are not going to meet the targets this year”.

-These disorders can include cleft lip & cleft palate and tongue thrust
+These disorders can include cleft lip & cleft palate and tongue thrust.

 3. Projection